emmelex/demo-repo/README.md

 ## Update

-Watch the videos on Youtube
+Watch the videos on Youtube and like our page